 there are 11 fishing boats in the 1930s scene (on the left) – but only a few by the 1960s (on the right)

-1930s – 1980s Reminiscences of a Goldhanger resident whose family were Maldon fishermen in the past...
+1930s – 1980s reminiscences of the late Gordon Wright of Goldhanger whose family were Maldon fishermen in the past...

 - Recalled seeing fish trunks in the estuary at Maldon, but has no recollection of fish wells in the smacks; they were all removed when boats were renovated to become sailing craft.